nijanes97/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is the document Object Model which is an object representation of the HTML elements of a webpage.
 2. What is an event?
+Events are the way users interact with a webpage.
 3. What is an event listener?
+Event listeners are methods we use to take inputs from the user.
 4. Why would we convert a NodeList into an Array?
+We do this so that we can use Array methods to help us iterate over the elements in the nodelist
 5. What is a component?
+They are the building blocks to modern application development.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account